 Dermatologists often treat skin tags by tying a suture around the base of the tag.
 This cuts off the skin tag’s blood supply, causing it to dry up and fall off.

 Tea tree oil could be an alternative to this procedure, but you may be better off tying a piece of dental floss around the base of your tag.

-Tea tree oil has been used as an antiseptic solution for centuries. show that adding it to soap helps kill viruses and bacteria.
-It can also help clean wounds and prevent infections.
+Tea tree oil has been used as an antiseptic solution for centuries.

 Tea tree oil can be used in many different ways.
 Here are a few examples of how you can use tea tree oil on your skin tags:

 - Soak a cotton ball in tea tree oil.

 - Use a bandage or a piece of tape to secure the cotton ball to your skin tag.

 - Repeat nightly until the skin tag falls off.